WeizhenWang-1210/MetaVQA/README.md

     return response
 ```

 Once these methods are defined, simply run `python -m closed_loop.closed_loop_benchmark` to evaluate your model in the closed-loop driving task.
 We've prepared sample scripts in `scripts_cvpr/closed_loops` for illustrations.
+You can checkout `sample_scripts/closed_loop_pretrained*.sh` for examples.